dannysheehan/haproxy-ssl-termination/README.md

 # haproxy ssl termination

-Keep all your certificates for different domains under /etc/haproxy/certs.d one for each domain your are terminating.
+Keep all your certificates for different domains under /etc/haproxy/certs.d one for each domain you are terminating.

 You can keep a default certificate in */etc/haproxy/defaut.pem*.